ucrbioinfo/DeepHistone/README.md

 **Return**
 **features.txt:** contains reduced samples with feature vectors
-**labels.txt:** contains the labels of the reduced samples labels.txt
+**labels.txt:** contains the labels of the reduced samples

 For Example:
-try:
 ```
 $ python samplecleaning.py SampleData/TF_CM.csv SampleData/TSS_Label.txt

 ```

-2. <h5>test_tf.py:<h5> This script is used to get the Histome PTM prediction accuracy from TF bindings.
+2. **test_tf.py:** This script is used to get the Histome PTM prediction accuracy from TF bindings.
 To run it:

 ```
 $ python test_tf.py <Cell line> <Weight File for Histone PTM for the Cell line > <Normalized Read count file> <output file>